TheAssemblyArmada/Thyme/README.md

 using the original binary to provide functions that have not been implemented yet.
 The intention is to allow the fixing of bugs, implementation of new features and porting to platforms unsupported by the original.

+Please note that the Thyme developers have no affiliation with EA.
+EA has not endorsed and does not support this product.

 ## Chat